dev-cherop/portfolio_website/README.md

 # Portfolio website

-A full-stack portfolio project with Django backend (REST API) and React frontend (Vite + Tailwind CSS).
-Includes admin login, project & contact management, and JWT authentication.
+A full-stack portfolio website built with a Django REST API backend and a React frontend (Vite + Tailwind CSS).
+The project includes an admin dashboard with JWT authentication for managing projects and contacts.

-## Features
+## 🚀 Features

-- Admin login with JWT
+- Admin authentication using JWT (Simple JWT)
-- CRUD for Projects & Contacts
+- CRUD operations for Projects & Contacts
-- Responsive design with Tailwind
+- Responsive UI with Tailwind CSS
 - React frontend with React Router
 - Django REST Framework backend
+- Clean and scalable project structure

 ## Project Structure